 Georgetown University has a grant from the National Science Foundation (NSF) through the CyberCorps™ Scholarship for Service Program to provide scholarships to students to earn degrees critical for cybersecurity in exchange for service in the form of employment in a governmental cybersecurity position.
 This national program is designed to educate the individuals who will design and protect the nation’s critical information infrastructure, define the policies, and write the laws that govern and protect this infrastructure, and educate the nation’s future generations of cybersecurity professionals.

 The scholarships provide up to two years of tuition, stipend, and funds for books, travel, health insurance, and professional development.
 Recipients are obligated to work at an eligible cybersecurity position for a duration equivalent to the duration of their scholarship, but not less than one year.
-The ideal duration for scholarships is two years, although shorter periods are possible.
-Students with scholarships longer than one academic year must complete an internship in an appropriate governmental position.
-They also take classes and attend job fairs designed and offered expressly for them.
+We are happy to support students for one or two years; we do not support students for three years even though NSF allows it.
+Students with scholarships longer then one academic year must complete a summer internship in an appropriate governmental position.
+They also take additional required classes and attend mandatory job fairs designed and offered expressly for them.

-Fellows who are undergraduate students pursuing a degree in computer science must take Information Assurance (COSC-230) and Introduction to Network Security (COSC-235).
-Fellows in the STIA program must take:
+Fellows who are undergraduate students pursuing a degree in computer science must take Information Assurance (COSC-430) and Introduction to Network Security (COSC-435).
+Fellows in the STIA are encouraged to start the required program early and must take: